On Securing MAC Layer Broadcast Signals Against Covert Channel Exploitation in 5G, 6G & Beyond

-This work proposed a novel framework to identify and exploit vulnerable MAC layer procedures in commercial wireless technologies for covert communication.
-In this framework, the SPARROW schemes use the broadcast power of incumbent wireless networks to covertly relay messages across a long distance without connecting to them.
-This enables the SPARROW schemes to bypass all security and lawful-intercept systems and gain ample advantage over existing covert techniques in terms of maximum anonymity, longer range and less hardware.
-This paper detailed CVD-2021-0045 disclosed through GSMA coordinated vulnerability disclosure program \cite{cvd}.
-This vulnerability has been in the common random-access procedure in the LTE and 5G standards for a long time.
-Hence, this work investigated remediation strategies tailored for this procedure including ELISHA which is a rigorous remediation that can suit other protocols as well.
-It can effectively disrupt the most sophisticated SPARROW schemes with a manageable system performance overheads.
+This work proposed a novel framework to identify and mitigate a recently disclosed covert channel exploitation scheme in MAC layer protocol of commercial wireless technologies.
+In this framework, the SPARROW scheme uses the broadcast power of incumbent wireless networks to covertly relay messages across a long distance without requiring any authentication.
+This enables the SPARROW scheme to bypass all security and lawful-intercept systems and gain advantage over existing covert techniques in terms of: maximum anonymity, longer range and less hardware.
+This vulnerability has been in the contention resolution procedure of the LTE/5G standards for a long time.
+Hence, this work offers a remediation framework tailored for this common procedure using random obfuscation of the vulnerable broadcast messages.
+A rigorously designed example in this framework, ELISHA can effectively disrupt the most sophisticated SPARROW schemes with manageable system performance overheads.

-Researchers are encouraged to investigate the SPARROW vulnerability conditions, outlined in Proposition \ref{p1}, in other wireless MAC protocols or other aspects of LTE/5G.
-Also the framework can be expanded beyond just the broadcast signals to include other measurable implicit changes in the cell operation state that can be controlled by one SPARROW device and detected by another one.
-Finally, it is recommended to incorporate this framework in security evaluation of the emerging non-terrestrial wireless standards such as 5G-NTN that can be potentially exploited for very long range covert communication.
+Researchers are encouraged to investigate the SPARROW vulnerability conditions, outlined in Proposition \ref{p1}, in other wireless MAC protocols, particularly in the emerging satellite standards such as 5G-NTN.
+Exploitation of non-terrestrial wireless infrastructure can significantly amplify the operational range of SPARROW covert channels.
+The general vulnerability framework in Section \ref{model-sec} can be readily extended to covert channels schemes using other passively measurable aspects of the cell radio that can be exploited for a covert channel complementing the examples discussed in \cite{wifi} for the limited range WLAN standards.